terminalPoltergeist/goldy_got_covid/README.md

 # goldy_got_covid
 Twitter bot that reports covid data for Minnesota and the University of Minnesota-TC

-See the account here: https://twitter.com/GotGoldy
+See the project in action here: https://twitter.com/GotGoldy